Making the Varsity Team

 Prove That You Can Contribute: Varsity teams will have 15 or so players for 12 spots.
-You may not be one of the top 12, but if you prove that you can contribute as:
+You may not be one of the top 12, but what makes a good #13-15 player?

 A rising star who will contribute later in the season or next year

 A hard-worker who can inspire others